 Health Issues and Care

-The Dorking chicken is described as a “hardy” and “stout” chicken, and that should give you a bit of an idea as to whether the chicken breed is a healthy one.
+The Dorking chicken is described as a “hardy” and “stout” chicken, indicating that it is generally a healthy breed.

 Other than preventing or treating parasitic infestations in the Dorking chicken, they are all-around healthy chickens.